sam-goodwin/shapes-legacy/README.md

 }
 ```

+## Clients
+The core module, `@shapes/graphql`, does not provide any way to query a live GraphQL server.
+It is for building schemas and synthesizing GraphQL documents for use in existing GraphQL client implementations.

-The `@shapes/graphql-apollo-client` library extends the `@apollo/client` with type-safe wrappers of its client and react hooks:
+`@shapes/graphql-apollo-client` is an integration with the popular `@apollo/client` library, extending its client and react hooks with Shape's type-safe capabilities.

 1. `ShapeClient` wraps the `ApolloClient` with safe methods: `query`, `mutate` and `subscribe`.
 ```ts